idun-corp/docs/service-object/README.md

 Some dispatchers are provided by ProptechOS as a service: Email, SMS, so clients don't need to have their Email/SMS integration services.

-You can get list of available dispatchers by calling `/api/dispatchers` endpoint which should give use such response:
+You can get list of available dispatchers by calling `[GET] /api/dispatchers` endpoint which should give use such response:

 ![1-party DIspatchers](./assets/api/dispatchers/service-object-dispatchers-1party.png)